core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Links that did not have an anchor attribute are therefore returned with the  base URI of the registration as the anchor.
 Links of which href or anchor was submitted as a (full) URI are returned with these attributes unmodified.

-Above rules allow the client to interpret the response as links without any further knowledge of the storage conventions of the RD.
+The above rules allow the client to interpret the response as links without any further knowledge of the storage conventions of the RD.
 The RD MAY replace the registration base URIs with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.

 If the base URI of a registration contains a link-local address,